-Because open platforms mix signal with noise, careful curation matters.
-Free advice should be treated as raw material—validated against your own technical analysis and risk rules—so you avoid bad actors and recycled narratives.
+Because open platforms inevitably combine signal with noise, careful curation matters.
+Free posts should be treated as starting points: cross-check claims with your own technical analysis and your own risk rules, and be cautious of misleading accounts, recycled narratives, or unverifiable “guaranteed” calls.

 Top Crypto Influencers on Twitter Accounts to Follow